edpavanelli/commerce-purchase/purchase-management/README.md

 I am attaching my Postman environment and collection and also .json requests under'testing' folder in the repository root to make it easier.

+---

 #Executing

-This is a Spring Boot project with Gradle, so to startup the project, run `./gradlew bootRun` in the project root folder.

 This project uses **Lombok**, so if you do not already have installed the Entities, DTOs and ObjectValues can present errors in where they are called.
 Install [Lombok](https://projectlombok.org/download) to stop seeing these errors.

+This is a Spring Boot project with Gradle, so to startup the project, run `./gradlew bootRun` in the project root folder.

+To startup with docker please run in the project root folder:

+`sudo docker build -t purchase-management .`

+then

+`sudo docker run -p 8443:8443 purchase-management`

+---

 #All project structure